 But the question really isn’t if social media affects SEO.
-It’s more so on how it affects SEO, right?
+It’s how it affects SEO.

 The rise of Google’s social search feature

-If you look at the screenshot above from the launch, Danny Sullivan made a few interesting observations about this new functionality.
+Look at the screenshot above from the launch.
+Danny Sullivan made a few interesting observations about this new functionality.

-The first is that Google’s initial social search launch was rolled out as a separate tool, versus a full integration into a user’s main results page.
+The first is that Google’s initial social search launch was rolled out as a separate tool and not as part of a full integration into a user’s main results page.
 In order to use the service, you needed to be logged in to your Google profile and actively access the “Social” feature in the navigation bar.

 The implications of Google social search

-Now, fast forward to 2011… not only are these social recommendations showing up on main search engine results pages, there’s evidence that they’re displacing results that would have displayed based on traditional SEO.
-And that an author’s authority on social networking sites is influencing traditional SEO.
+Fast forward to 2011.
+Not only are these social recommendations showing up on main search engine results pages, there’s evidence that they’re displacing results that would have been displayed based on traditional SEO.
+It’s also clear that an author’s authority on social networking sites is influencing traditional SEO.

-Just for a minute lets consider the idea that social recommendations might shake up traditional search engine results pages through personalized search.
-In a test by Rand Fishkin, he noticed that when he searched “cupcake madness” while logged in to his Google account the results were different.
+Just for a minute, let’s consider the idea that social recommendations might shake up traditional search engine results pages through personalized search.
+Rand Fishkin conducted a test in which he compared the search results for “cupcake madness” while logged into his Google account and logged out.
+The results differed.

 Do you know why the results were different?
-In the first image, the result from the Everywhereist blog shows up only because of Rand’s wife is the owner of the site.
-Once he logged out, the result is replaced by the site that earned the third place spot through traditional SEO.
+In the first image, the result from the Everywhereist blog showed up only because Rand’s wife was the owner of the site.
+Once he logged out, the result was replaced by the site that earned the third place spot through traditional SEO.

-The effects of this change are huge because if you only invested in traditional SEO you can be bumped from the search engine results in seconds.
-So should you even worry about conventional SEO anymore?
+The effects of this change are huge because if you only invest in traditional SEO, you can be bumped from the search engine results in seconds.
+So, should you even worry about conventional SEO anymore?
 Do things like backlinks, keyword-optimized content and on-page optimization still matter?

 Author authority: The latest ranking factor?

-In December 1st, 2010 Danny Sullivan interviewed Bing and Google representatives on how Facebook and Twitter may impact search engine rankings.
-One of the questions he asked was the weighting of Twitter users and links shared in their tweets…
+On December 1st, 2010, Danny Sullivan interviewed Bing and Google representatives about how Facebook and Twitter may impact search engine rankings.
+One of the questions he asked was the weighing of Twitter users and links shared in their tweets.

 Bing responded with: